 Bleeding gums can be a sign of gum disease, and it is important to seek treatment before the condition worsens.
 Fortunately, there are a variety of treatments available to help treat bleeding gums.
 Some of the most common treatments for bleeding gums include brushing and flossing regularly, using mouthwash, taking antibiotics, and having a deep cleaning procedure at our Chicago dental office.

 By maintaining a strict oral hygiene routine at home and also visiting our Chicago dentist office at least once every six months for cleanings, you can avoid developing bleeding gums.
 These oral hygiene habits will significantly reduce your risk of developing gum disease.
 You should brush and floss your teeth at least twice a day, once in the morning and once at night, to help decrease your likelihood of developing gum disease.

 Unaddressed plaque and tartar buildup surrounding your gum line causes gum disease.
 To help patients restore their smiles following gum disease progression, our office offers comprehensive periodontal treatment services.
 These services include a wide range of restorative solutions that allow us to clear your gums of harmful bacteria.

 The longer this buildup remains on your dental structures, the more likely it is to cause damage.
 If you suspect that you are showing signs of gum disease progression, the best thing to do is to contact our office.
-We will ensure that you are seen promptly to avoid the need for invasive procedures if at all possible.
+We will ensure that we see you promptly to avoid the need for invasive procedures if at all possible.